 - You should see your self-hosted WordPress website on the list if you have successfully followed the above steps.

-Continue reading to see the quick preview of different features of the App.
+Continue reading to see a quick preview of the different features of the App.

 Features of WordPress.com App

 So once you have the WordPress.com application installed and your website configured, let’s dig into the main features of the app.